 Continuing education opportunities may be found in a wide range of places, including parts suppliers and test-equipment manufacturers.
 Stakeholder entities like these often offer seminars, on-the-job advice, and troubleshooting suggestions for free or at a discount for clients.
 Local technical colleges may also offer individual courses or full academic programs that lead to associate degrees.
 Additionally, many organizations and associations offer continuing education via presentations and resources to their members.
 At a minimum, school bookstores and libraries are likely to have advanced mechanics textbooks available for purchase or loan.

 It’s worth noting that some employers offer continuing education opportunities to their mechanics for free.
-Many shop owners know the value of up-to-date training and ensure their workers are familiar with the best and latest techniques and technology.
+Many shop owners know the value of up to date training and ensure their workers are familiar with the best and latest techniques and technology.

-Where Do Mechanics Work?
+Where Might You Work?

 Work schedules will vary, but most professionals have full-time positions that require evening and weekend shifts.
 On-call rotations and overtime pay are also common.